 And how is it really good for a child to be the second choice in a couples life?
 How many couples, who can have their own children decide to adopt?
 Yes, I'm sure there are some but out of all the couples looking to adopt a baby how many of them chose adoption as their first choice?
 How many have forsaken having one of their own to adopt?
 In most cases a couple decides to adopt a baby when they have exhausted themselves trying to have one of their own.

-like to hear it.
+So if any of the adoption celebrators out there can give me a reason, other than fulfilling the needs of an infertile couple, beside the joy felt by the couple adopting, to celebrate adoption, I'd like to hear it.
 I'd like to hear how a baby benefits from losing its mother.
 I'd like to know how one could feel it's a happy occasion when a baby loses its biological roots...tell me, what are you all celebrating?
 Shouldn't we be putting the needs of the baby first?

 I don't get it...I really don't understand what most people are thinking.......